-Your mediators should be able to work with you both to facilitate a meaningful discussion of the issues at hand so that the drama that often goes with divorce is minimized.
-Your mediators should also help keep you focused and on track and make suggestions to help you finally resolve any lingering issues.
+When choosing collaborative Mediation, a divorcing couple who agrees to mediate their divorce is agreeing to discuss and resolve their common divorce-related issues with the assistance of three specially-trained, neutral third-party co-mediators.
+Your co-mediators will be able to work with you both to facilitate a meaningful discussion of the issues at hand so that the drama that often goes with divorce is minimized.
+They will also help keep you both focused and on track and make suggestions to help you finally resolve any issues that may linger.
 Even the most communication-challenged couples can be successful in mediation.
-Your mediators, however, can’t make decisions for you, force either of you to accept a term, or insist that either of you sign an agreement.
+Your co-mediators, however, can’t make decisions for you, force either of you to accept a term, or insist that either of you sign an agreement.
 Mediators can not work any harder than you and your spouse are willing to work in resolving your common divorce-related issues.

-How does mediation work?
-The mediation process begins once you and your spouse agree to use this method of alternative dispute resolution and you choose your mediators.
+How does collaborative Mediation work?
+The process begins once you and your spouse agree to use this method of alternative dispute resolution and you choose your co-mediators.
 In California, mediation is voluntary.
-So, if either of you disagrees and wants to follow the traditional divorce route, a court will not require full mediation.
+So, if either of you disagrees and wants to follow the traditional divorce route, a court will not require co-mediation.

 Mediation works when both of you are open to negotiating the terms of your divorce.
 During your mediation meetings, each of you will have the opportunity to explain your expectations and preferences for the common divorce-related issues including property division, spousal support, child custody, visitation and child support.
 And each of you will have the opportunity to listen to the other’s expectations and preferences.
 This “active” listening is one of the reasons that mediation works so well.
 Divorcing couples often have difficulty listening to each other which is makes problem-solving in divorce negotiations challenging; “active” listening promotes negotiation.

-Will collaborative divorce mediation work for you?
-For many couples, working together with mediators might be what you need to obtain a divorce with as little conflict as possible.
-Mediation works if you and your spouse are on similar pages.
-You are more likely to have a successful mediation if you and your spouse both agree to a divorce, there’s no history of domestic violence, both of you are transparent about finances and you agree on custody terms if you have minor children.
+Will divorce collaborative Mediation work for you?
+For many couples, working together with co-mediators might be what you need to obtain a divorce with as little conflict as possible.
+Collaborative Mediation works especially well if you and your spouse are on similar pages.
+You are more likely to have a successful mediation if you and your spouse both agree to a divorce, there’s no history of domestic violence, both of you are transparent about finances and you agree on basic custody terms for your minor children.

 For a no-cost video-conference consultation, email us: